TyttiKatariina/High-Risk-Categorisations-in-GDPR-vs-AI-Act/README.md

 <img width="631" alt="image" src="ISO_EU_DPIA_MAP.png?raw=true">
 </div>

-## Number of Processing Activities NOT requiring a DPIA
+## Processing Activities NOT requiring a DPIA

 To identify the conditions where a DPIA is not required, the "blacklists" of processing activities not requiring a DPIA published by DPAs from the member states were analysed.
 These were only available for 8 countries (as of April 2026).
 Similarly to the earlier DPIA required conditions, when the guidelines were not in English, we translated the documents using the eTranslation service provided by the European Commission.